 Even when everything is delivered on time, the process is still far from perfect.
 For example, an often-heard complaint voiced by IT and Facilities managers to their HR colleagues is that they don’t know in time that a new colleague is coming onboard.

 They often hear on Thursday that everything needs to be ready by next Monday.
 The HR advisor knows it’s short notice, but the manager wants the employee to get started quickly.
 And he wants his entire workspace to be ready on Friday.
 The IT or Facilities manager isn’t happy about this, but he’ll do it, at the expense of other planned work.
 And his mood.

 Supporting departments find each other more often

 But there's a cure.
-Moving towards shared service management (SSM) means supporting departments collaborate more on delivering better services to their customers.
+Moving towards enterprise service management (ESM) means supporting departments collaborate more on delivering better services to their customers.

 Make your onboarding a better experience

 We have more about building a great onboarding journey, and optimising all other interactions with your Service Desk in our blog series on the Customer Journey.
 Check it out.